hrntknr/ofutun/README.md

 ![arch](./arch.drawio.svg)

-On mobile devices, Proxy is available only when connected to Wifi.
+On mobile devices, Proxy is available only when connected to Wi-Fi.
-With this tool, you can use proxies regardless of Wifi/mobile connection.
+With this tool, you can use proxies regardless of Wi-Fi/mobile connection.

 ## Feature